 Responsibilities of choral directors often vary by setting and expectations of employers.
 Their major duties can include selecting music, conducting rehearsals, choosing individual singers for solos, and choosing accompanists.
 Choral directors may also be required to handle administrative tasks, such as maintaining a calendar of events for performances, recruiting new members, and ensuring the uniformity of group attire.
 Directors often need to work well with both adults and children, and are typically required to be able to read music and be familiar with conducting techniques.

-According to the U.S. Bureau of Labor Statistics (BLS), the annual salaries of most music directors and composers ranged between $22,130 and $87,970 as of May 2013 (www.bls.gov).
-Overall, directors and composers earned an average salary of $54,560, with those working for performing arts organizations earning an average of $66,610 a year.
-Those employed by religious organizations earned an average of $46,930 in May 2013, according to the BLS.
+According to the U.S. Bureau of Labor Statistics (BLS), the annual salaries of music directors and composers ranged between $21,070 and $101,150 as of May 2015 (www.bls.gov).
+Overall, directors and composers earned a median salary of $49,820, with those working for performing arts organizations earning a mean salary of $69,250 a year.
+Those employed by religious organizations earned a mean salary of $52,880 in May 2015, according to the BLS.
 Career fields related to choral directors can include instrumentalist, vocalist, conductor, music teacher, director of music ministries, or artistic director.

 Successful choral directors are typically expert musicians who are accomplished in the field of music.
 Depending on their employer, directors may be required to have some type of formal training in a related major, such as music or music education.
 Many of these programs offer concentrations in church music or choral education.
 Coursework may include choral literature, ensemble conducting, hymnology, voice pedagogy, and children choirs.